Graph Unlearning: Evaluation

 In conclusion, the contribution of the graph structural information to the GNN model can significantly affect the behaviors of different shard-based graph unlearning methods.

-\mypara{Guideline for Choosing an Unlearning Method} In practice, we would suggest the model provider first compare the F1 score of MLP and GNN before choosing the most suitable graph unlearning methods.
-Concretely, if the gap in the F1 score between MLP and GNN is small, then the \random method can be a good choice since it is much easier to implement, and it can achieve comparable model utility as \sysname-\blpa and \sysname-\bkm.
+\mypara{Guideline for Choosing an Unlearning Method} In practice, we would suggest the model provider evaluate the role of graph structure before choosing a proper graph unlearning method.
+To this end, they can first compare the F1 score of MLP and GNN, if the gap in the F1 score between MLP and GNN is small, the \random method can be a good choice since it is much easier to implement, and it can achieve comparable model utility as \sysname-\blpa and \sysname-\bkm.
 Otherwise, \sysname-\blpa and \sysname-\bkm are better choices due to better model utility.